-Before you start you will need to know a few basic knitting techniques:
+Before you start, you will need to know a few basic knitting techniques:

-Cast On and Off
+- Cast On and Off

 - Knit Stitch

-- Weaving In Ends
+- Weaving in Ends

-Of course, if the knitting pattern is more advanced it will specify the additional skills you will need to practice first.
+Of course, if the knitting pattern is more advanced, it will specify the additional skills you will need to practice first.

-How Many Stitches to Cast On?
+How Many Stitches Do You Need to Knit a Blanket?

 The number of stitches you cast on to start your blanket will determine the final width.
 Most blankets are knit from one side to the other.
 Sometimes a border is added to the edges of the blanket after casting off by picking up edge stitches.
 This makes the final blanket size a little bit bigger.